oracle-samples/oci-data-science-ai-samples/ai-quick-actions/troubleshooting-tips.md

 ```
 If your log message appears like the above, then you have two options -

 1) Try bigger shape.
-Refer to the memory calcuation [discussion](#Understanding-GPU-requirement-for-models)
+Refer to the memory calculation [discussion](#Understanding-GPU-requirement-for-models)

 2) Try quantization: